 - Creating Custom Fields

 - Report-based Custom Fields

 - Opportunity Stages

 - PDF Configuration

 If you don't want to create new records for Person, Organisation or Opportunity, simply remove the tick(s) from the appropriate checkboxes.

 Leads usually consist of information about a Person (or people), an Organisation and, potentially, a sales Opportunity.
-Only once you’ve validated this information are you likely to want to create new records in your database.
+Only once you've validated this information you are likely to want to create new records in your database.

 Importantly, you won't necessarily want to create records for a Person, an Organisation and an Opportunity.
 For example, the Organisation in the Lead may already exist in your Workbooks database, but you may want to record a new Person.
 Alternatively, the Lead may provide information on a new Person in a new Organisation which you wish to record, but there may be no Opportunity at this time.

 Workbooks can create a combination of up to three linked records for you via the Convert Leads process: Opportunity, Person and/or Organisation.

 If there are custom fields on a Lead record which you also want to appear on the Person, Organisation and Opportunity records that are created when a Lead is converted, the same custom fields must also be created on each of those target record types (ie, the fields must have exactly the same name and be of the same data type).